 - You do not need to wear the splint at all times, it is for your own comfort

-- Take regular NSAIDs - ibuprofen, as needed.
+- Take regular non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, as needed.
 It my take 2-4 weeks before an improvement in your symptoms is noted

 What should I not do?

 - There are no specific limitations on what you can and cannot do

 - No, these injuries often settle without further treatment